lszhou/lszhou.github.com/_posts/2015-11-26-dynamic-id-ngrepeat.md

 ---
 layout: post
-title: Set dynamic ids using angularjs ng-repeat $index
+title: AngularJS best practice of ng-repeat $index
 ---

 "I delete a file from the file list, but the wrong one is deleted finally."
 It was a serious bug I found from my current project.
 Fortunately, it was found only in the development branch not from a released product.
-In this article, I will talk something about how to use angularjs ngRepeat directive to iterate over objects and how to use ng-repeat `$index` variable to handle tracking and duplicates.
+In this article, I will talk something about how to use AngularJS ngRepeat directive to iterate over objects and how to use ng-repeat `$index` variable to handle tracking and duplicates.